selimslab/selimslab.github.io/_NOTES/arts/philosophy/happiness.md

 tags: soc psy
 ---

-“Something to do, someone to love, something to hope for.”
+"Something to do, someone to love, something to hope for.”

 A large part of happiness depends on health.
 Freedom, security, love, friendship, flourishing, ..